nicktodd/ml-deployment-workshop/03_custom_image_pipeline.md

 ## 5. Define the relevant IAM policies and roles

-1. Navigate to IAM and locate the role that you just created, and add the following additional policy - `DockerCodeBuildPolicy`.
+1. Whilst in your codebuild project, click on **Build Details** and then scroll down to the **Environment** section.
+Click on the link to the service role.
+Add the following additional policy - `DockerCodeBuildPolicy`.
 It has been created for you and will privde necessary access to ECR.
 Specifically it needs to be able to push images and get the login password.

 If you would like to review the policy, you can see it in [iam_policy_examples/docker_image_codebuild.json](iam_policy_examples/docker_image_codebuild.json).